SandyRodger/JS235_asynchronous_JS_with_APIs/README.md

 #### `.finally()`

-- this method is always called regardless of whether the primise was fulfilled or not.
+- this method is always called regardless of whether the promise was fulfilled or not.

 ```javascript
 statusPromise